Gap-Dependent Bounds for Q-Learning using Reference-Advantage Decomposition

 This is a challenging task due to several non-trivial difficulties.
 In particular, bounding the weighted sum of the errors of the estimated $Q$-functions is necessary to establish the gap-dependent regret bounds for UCB-Advantage and Q-EarlySettled-Advantage, which is very difficult as it involves the estimated reference and advantage functions and the bonuses that include variance estimators for both functions.
 However, the analysis framework of \cite{xu2021fine} for their non-optimism algorithm cannot bound the weighted sum of such errors, and the analysis frameworks in all optimism-based model-free algorithms including \cite{jin2018q, zhang2020almost, li2021breaking, yang2021q} can only bound the weighted sum under the simple Hoeffding-type bonus.

 Besides the regret, the policy switching cost is also an important evaluation criterion for on-policy RL, especially in applications with restrictions on policy switching such as compiler optimization \citep{ashouri2018survey}, hardware placements \citep{mirhoseini2017device}, database optimization \citep{krishnan2018learning}, and material discovery \citep{nguyen2019incomplete}.
 Under the worst-case MDPs, \cite{bai2019provably} modified the algorithms in \cite{jin2018q} to reach a switching cost of $O(H^3SA\log T)$, and UCB-Advantage \citep{zhang2020almost} reached an improved switching cost of $O(H^2SA\log T)$ due to the stage design in $Q$-function update, both improving upon the cost of $\Theta(K)$ for regular $Q$-learning algorithms (e.g. \cite{jin2018q}).
-To our knowledge, none of the existing works study gap-dependent switching costs for $Q$-learning algorithms, which remains open.
+To our knowledge, none of existing works study gap-dependent switching cost for $Q$-learning algorithms, leaving this as an open question..

 \textbf{Summary of our contributions.} In this paper, we give an affirmative answer to the open questions above by establishing gap-dependent regret bound for UCB-Advantage \citep{zhang2020almost} and Q-EarlySettled-Advantage \citep{li2021breaking} as well as a gap-dependent policy switching cost for UCB-Advantage.
 For $Q$-learning, this paper provides the first gap-dependent regret analysis with both variance estimators and variance reduction and the first gap-dependent policy switching cost.